-- 4 tbsp olive oil
+- 4 tablespoon olive oil

-- Cut diamonds in the eggplant using a sharp knife.
+- Cut the eggplants in half lengthwise.
+Cut diamonds in the eggplant using a sharp knife.
 Make sure not to cut into the skin of the eggplant.

-- Place the eggplants cut side down on the baking sheet.
+- Brush the cut side with olive oil and place the eggplants cut side down on the baking sheet.

 - Place the baking sheet about 5 inch below the broiler and turn the broiler on to high.

 - Broil the eggplant for 20 to 30 minutes until the skin is wrinkled and the eggplant is fully cooked and tender.

 - Peel the skin off and serve the eggplant with tahini sauce or use it in your desired recipe.

 - Preheat the oven to 375 degrees F and line a baking sheet with aluminum foil and coat with cooking spray.

 - Cut the eggplant into 1-inch cubes and place them in a colander placed over a bowl.
 There is no need to peel the eggplant.

 - Sprinkle some salt on the eggplants and let them sit for 30 minutes to sweat.
 Rinse and pat dry with a paper towel.
 Drizzle the olive oil over the cubed eggplants and add salt.